Larry Brown (writer): Life and writing

 Larry Brown was born on July 9, 1951, and grew up near Oxford, Mississippi.
 He graduated from high school in Oxford, but did not want to go to college, opting instead for a stint in the Marines.
 Many years later, he took a creative writing class at the University of Mississippi.
 Brown worked at a small stove company before joining the city fire department in Oxford.

 Always an avid reader, Brown began writing in 1980 in his spare time while he worked as a firefighter (at City Station No.1 on North Lamar Blvd.)
 His memoir On Fire describes sleepless nights at the fire station, but staying up to read and write while the other firefighters slept.
 Other duties included answering to alarms in and around the city of Oxford, which included the University of Mississippi campus.
 Brown once responded to a fire at Rowan Oak—the home of William Faulkner, but now a museum.
-Faulkner died in 1962—on Larry Brown's 11th birthday.

 By his own account, as he was teaching himself to write fiction, Brown wrote five unpublished novels.
 His first try at a novel was about a man-eating bear loose in Yellowstone Park.
 According to Brown it was unpublishable:

 You would not believe how horrible.
 Just imagine.
 It was 327 single-spaced pages of sex and man-eating.

 Brown also said that he wrote hundreds of short stories before he began to be published.
 Later, he would point to his own early failures and false starts, and offer encouragement to young writers and students caught in their own struggles with creative expression.